 How Long Do Cucumbers Last?

 Fresh cucumbers can last about two weeks if stored properly.
-They can be very specific about storage temperature, lasting longest when stored at 55°F. (13°C.).
-When storage temperatures are below 40°F. (4°C.), pitting will develop on the cucumber skin, and water-soaked spots may also form.
+They can be very specific about storage temperature, lasting longest when stored at 55 degrees F. (13 C.).
+When storage temperatures are below 40 degrees F. (4 C.), pitting will develop on the cucumber skin and water-soaked spots may also form.

 Tips for Preserving Cucumbers

-Cucumbers can also be prepared in recipes such as Greek salad and other cucumber salads, salsa or tzatziki sauce, then canned to get the most out of excess cucumber harvests.
+Cucumbers can also be prepared in recipes such as Greek salad and other cucumber salads, salsa, or tzatziki sauce and then canned to get the most out of an excess cucumber harvest.
 If you have a plethora of cucumbers and your family and friends no longer take your calls at harvest time, try preserving some in homemade cucumber jelly which adds a cool, crisp flavor when paired with chicken or pork.

 Thinly slice extra cucumbers and place in a food dehydrator for long lasting, healthy cucumber chips.
-You can even put excess cucumbers in a fruit juicer and then freeze the juice into ice cubes for a refreshing, summery flair to ice water, lemonade or cocktails.
+You can even put excess cucumbers in a fruit juicer and freeze the juice into ice cubes for a refreshing, summery flair to ice water, lemonade, or cocktails.